lnishan/FingRRR/README.md

 ##### For a better reference
 - [Refer to this slide](http://1drv.ms/1vW2Ysq)
-Note that this slide is made when FingRRR still uses one thread, but this one shall give you a good grasp of FingRRR.
+Note that this slide demonstrated an older version of FingRRR, but this one shall give you a good grasp of FingRRR.
-For the multithreaded FingRRR, you can refer to this [Slide](http://1drv.ms/1CmK2p1)
+For the new, multithreaded FingRRR, you can refer to this [Slide](http://1drv.ms/1CmK2p1)
 - [Detailed technical report](http://1drv.ms/1EI4FLZ)

 ### Examples